Skip to content

 TypeScript SDK fixture testsnpm test in sdk/sdk-ts

-Python SDK fixture testspython -m pytest in sdk/sdk-py
+Python SDK fixture testspython -m unittest discover -s tests in sdk/sdk-py

-Go SDK fixture testsgo test ./sdk in sdk/sdk-go
+Go SDK fixture testsgo test ./... in sdk/sdk-go

 Rust renderer fixture testcargo test -p glimpse-shell golden_widget_fixtures_render_without_errors -- --nocapture from the repo root